joaopiopedreira/react-native-meteor-offline-example/README.md

 There are two problems:

-1. The insert in `app/index.js` only works in disconnected mode, but is rejected in connected mode
+1. The insert in `app/index.js` only works in disconnected mode, but the items are rejected in connected mode,
-2. The update on longPress in `app/index.js` does not work
+2. the update on longPress in `app/index.js` does not work.

 ## Installation